Learn more about our impactLearn more about our impact

-This World Wildlife Day, we are highlighting five forest-dwelling species that we love from around the world.
-From elephants taking cooling mud baths in the Congo Basin, to elusive jaguars hiding among the trees of the Amazon rain forest, read on to see if you can spot any of your favorites!
+From elephants taking cooling mud baths in the Congo Basin, to elusive jaguars hiding among the trees of the Amazon rain forest, read on to see if you can spot any of your favorite forest-dwelling species from around the world!

 In 2016, the Dzanga-Sangha Protected Areas (DSPA) complex in the Central African Republic (CAR) welcomed Inguka and Inganda, the first western lowland gorilla twins ever to be born to habituated lowland gorillas.
 The twins are part of a Primate Habituation Program that WWF and the CAR government manage, which works alongside local communities to make the gorillas accustomed to the presence of humans—or “habituate” them—in order to protect and learn more about them, and allow for tourists to safely and responsibly see them in the wild.

-This year on January 25, the twins turned 5-years old and have officially moved into the “juvenile” stage, showing signs through their behavior that they are growing up.
-They’re less dependent on their mother, who gave birth to a new infant named Epolo in October, and spend lots of their time feeding, exploring, and playing together.
+On January 25, 2021, the twins turned 5-years old and have officially moved into the “juvenile” stage, showing signs through their behavior that they are growing up.
+They’re less dependent on their mother, who gave birth to a new infant named Epolo in October of 2020, and spend lots of their time feeding, exploring, and playing together.
 They also spend a significant period of the day playing with their 2-year old half-sibling, Mbinjio.
 Given that they have survived the infant stage and are already over a year into the juvenile stage, the team that watches over them from afar is confident in their chances of survival and remains hopeful for the recovery of this critically endangered species.

 A group of females and their young follow closely behind where they bathe in and drink the mud.
 This particular spot has salt in the mud, an important mineral for elephants that they do not get through other food sources.
 The elephants know where all of these salty mud holes are in the forest and come back to them generation after generation.